Linguistics Animal Communication

 • Searcy, William A., and Stephen Nowicki.
 2005.
 Evolution of animal communication systems: Reliability and deception in signaling systems.
 Princeton, NJ: Princeton Univ.
 Press.

-This book takes up the question of honest versus deceptive signaling in animal communication.
+Takes up the question of honest versus deceptive signaling in animal communication.
 Sections of this book are organized according to the interests of the signaler (whether they overlap, diverge, or are in opposition).

 • Sebeok, Thomas A., Julia Kristeva, and Josette Rey-Debove, eds.
 1969.
 Approaches to animal communication.
 Hague, The Netherlands: Mouton.